ethereumclassic/ethereumclassic.github.io/content/blog/2024-02-07-correcting-the-coinmarketcap-about-ethereum-classic-section/index.zh.md

 The main concerns of ETC are scalability, bloat, and backward compatibility.
 These are constraints shared by all layer 1 smart contracts blockchains.
 Both Ethereum and Ethereum Classic will be scalable through layer 2 systems.

-Backward compatibility will be solved when “Account Versioning” and “EVM versioning” are implemented in the EVM standard in general.
-Bloating is a work in progress and depends more on client efficiencies and advances.
+Backward compatibility will be solved when “Account Versioning” and “EVM Versioning” are implemented in the EVM standard in general.
+Bloating is a work in progress and depends more on client efficiencies, data structure changes, and other advances.

 **Rationale:**